 Go here.
 Select your GPU from the drop-down list and download the GPU driver the website recommends.

-The best AMD settings above aren’t just effective in terms of mere FPS count.
+The best AMD settings above aren’t just effective regarding mere FPS count.
 They’ll ensure your games run smoothly without any stutter or crashes.
 However, you may observe a 10-15% performance boost depending on your GPU.

 Hey, did you know you can get even more performance out of your games by following our best game settings guides?
 Looking for a game not there?
 You can request it in the comments below.